adyen-examples/adyen-step-by-step-integration-workshop/README.md

 **Step 14.** Let's handle 3DS2 in our `/payments/details`-request by passing the `redirectResult` or `payload` in the `/payments/details`-call.
 Add the following function the `controllers/ApiController.java` class.
+Shoppers will be redirected to this new route after they completed their 3DS2 authentication.

 ```java